Looking to play with a friend or two? Don't worry! You'll be telling us after you've registered and paid!

 KSSC Turf Soccer 7's play on two of the best quality fields that Kingston has to offer.

-Nixon Field is in the heart of Queen's campus and the newly renovated Richardson Stadium is located on west-campus!
+Nixon Field is in the heart of Queen's campus and Caraco Field is the City of Kingston's premier turf field.
 Both fields offer unique playing experiences.

-Tuesday Leagues: Will play at Nixon Field (Queen's University) and Invista Centre.
+Tuesday Leagues: Will play at Nixon Field (Queen's University) and Caraco Field (Invista Centre).

-Wednesday Leagues: Will play at Richardson Stadium (Queen's University).
+Wednesday Leagues: Will play at Nixon Field (Queen's University) and Caraco Field (Invista Centre).

 Thursday Leagues: Will play at Nixon Field (Queen's University).